mino-git/wet-sdk-plus/Readme.txt

 ﻿ETSDK+ - a Wolfenstein™: Enemy Territory™ Source Code Modification

 ETSDK+ is a project to improve ETSDK version 2.6 from the game Wolfenstein: Enemy Territory.
 The goals are to add basic features, fix bugs, and leave the core gameplay unchanged.
-It aims at developers seaching for clean codebase as close as possible to ETSDK.
+It aims at developers searching for a codebase close to ETSDK, but with enhanced features and fixes of bugs and exploits which are still present in ETSDK.

 Disclaimer
 ==========